 The clock starts ticking on crucial evidence right away, so the sooner you contact a paralysis attorney to look into your case, the better!
 The Salamati Firm can help investigate what really happened.
 We regularly connect clients with doctors or transportation, so they can seek the medical care that they need.

 The State of California has a two year Statute of Limitations to file a personal injury lawsuit, so it is important to contact a paralysis lawyer right away.
 For medical malpractice claims, you may be granted up to three years from the initial surgery OR one year from the discovery of injury.
-Birth injury claims can be pursued as late as when the child turns 18.
+Birth injury claims in California can be pursued as late as when the child turns 18.

 Get a Paralysis Attorney Who Can Help!